 Unfortunately, there is no parking near the tower so you'll have to hike in to see the view.
 The upper level of the tower requires stairs so it is not wheelchair accessible.
 Scroll down for details on entrances and parking for the Neabsco Creek Boardwalk hike.

 The rich habitat surrounding the Neabsco Creek Boardwalk make this a beautiful spot for wildlife and bird-watching.
 Look for Great Blue Herons, Red-wing Blackbirds, Wood Ducks, and the occasional Bald Eagle flying over the wetlands.

 The tall grasses surrounding the boardwalk are also home to amphibians and small mammals.
 Watch for turtles, frogs, and even muskrats that make their home here.

 There is no shade over the boardwalk, and the wetlands can be buggy in warmer months.
 Bring plenty of water, and be prepared with sunscreen and bug spray.

-Neabsco Boardwalk Trail Directions and Parking
+Neabsco Boardwalk Trail Essentials and Parking

-Entry to the Neabsco Creek Boardwalk is free and the boardwalk is open 6:30 to 8:00 daily.
-There are three parking lots close to the boardwalk, and all offer free parking:
+The Neabsco Creek Boardwalk parallels Blackburn Road in Woodbridge VA.
+There are three free parking lots close to the boardwalk, and all offer free parking:

 Use this map to plan your route and locate things to do near Neabsco Creek Boardwalk listed above.

 From the north end of the boardwalk, follow the paved path to Rippon Landing Park and up the hill to Rippon Lodge Historic Site.
 Rippon Lodge was a successful plantation built in 1747.
-Take a guided tour to learn about how the lodge and it’s owners have changed over the years, then explore the grounds, garden, and historic cemetery.
+Take a guided tour to learn how the lodge and its owners have changed over the years, then explore the grounds, garden, and historic cemetery.
 There is a nice, shady picnic area where you could stop for lunch.